WebSQL/wsql/README.rst

     :target: https://coveralls.io/r/WebSQL/websql?branch=master

-WebSQL is an asynchronous interface to the popular MySQL_ database server for Python based on webscalesql.
+WebSQL is an asynchronous python connector to the popular MySQL_ database server based on WebScaleSQL_.
 The design goals are:
     - Compatibility with Python3 asyncio package
     - Compliance with Python database API version 2.0 [PEP-0249]_